matsaleh13/time-buddy-cli/doc/dev-log.md

     - [Building a compiler for your own language: from the parse tree to the Abstract Syntax Tree](https://tomassetti.me/parse-tree-abstract-syntax-tree/) - Describes design of AST for a made up language.

 - Started rough design of AST.

+## 2019-05-27

+- Iterating on AST design and integration with grammar.
+- Still trying to get my mind around the paradigm.
+- Trying to map the existing inline functions (operations) to AST nodes that will perform them:
+  - Forked the tb-grammar.ne to tb-grammer-ast.ne.
+  - Just for now, to iterate on the changes.
+  - Concerned that I won't be able to use the playground to get instant feedback on the changes.